Helmholtz-AI-Energy/propulate/docs/nm.rst

 - Initialize a simplex with :math:`n+1` vertices, where :math:`n` is the number of dimensions of the function to be minimized.
-- The initial vertices can be chosen based on prior knowledge or randomly.
+- The initial vertices can be chosen based on prior knowledge or randomly around a starting point.

 **2. Simplex Operations**